kutemeikito/Thinkpad-T480-Hackintosh/README.md

 Did you find any bugs or just have some questions?
 Feel free to provide your feedback using the Discussions tab.

 &nbsp;

+## Credits
+> The ACPI patches and the style of this README are from [EETagent](https://github.com/EETagent/T480-OpenCore-Hackintosh).

+> Thanks MultimediaLucario for his works on hackintosh EFI [Lenovo-ThinkPad-T480](https://github.com/MultimediaLucario/Lenovo-ThinkPad-T480).

+> Thanks lolipuru for dual boot open-core issue [Thinkpad-T480-Opencore](https://github.com/lolipuru/Thinkpad-T480-Opencore).

 ## 📜 License